 Chapter 11 - Implementation describes how the Joint Plan should be implemented.
 It includes recommendations for zoning changes, coordination between local governments and other service providers to ensure smooth transitions of service provision as the planning area urbanizes, plan amendments, and other necessary considerations to accomplish the goals of the Joint Plan.

-Suggested Areas for Discussion
+Primary Areas of Discussion

 The Joint Plan is a large document.
-Here are some areas to focus the Planning Commissions discussion at the worksession.
+Here are some of the areas that the Planning Commissions focused their discussions on at their March 31, 2021 briefing and April 15, 2021 worksession.